radekstepan/blad/README.md

 This file is populated with a context coming from the presenter.
 In the above Markdown example, we have passed only the `html` key - value forward.

+If a `/src/site/layout.eco` file is found, it will be used as a wrapping template around individual templates.
+The key `page` populated with the individual template is passed to it.

 ## Caching

 Sometimes new data may be fetched from within the Presenter and one would like to cache these for say a day.
 The following shows a workflow from within the Presneter's `render()` function.